-The board then completed an electronic survey that evaluated Smart in nine major categories:
+The board began the process via an electronic survey that evaluated Smart in these major categories:

-The board completed its evaluation in executive session on Aug.
-9 as part of its annual summer retreat.
-Smart scored very high in all categories.
+The board completed its evaluation on Aug.
+5 as part of its regular board meeting.
+Smart performed well in all areas.

 Smart’s contract continues through June 30, 2026.